EngineerPehr/decoderProject/README.md

  - `decoder`
  - `caesar`

- The first three are helper functions that the main function `caesar` relies on to work.
+ The first three are helper functions that the main function `caesar` relies on.

  ### produceAlteredAlphabet

-`produceAlteredAlphabet` takes the an object containing the standard alphabet with the letters as matching key:value pairs.
+`produceAlteredAlphabet` takes an object containing the standard alphabet with the letters as matching key:value pairs.
 It then shifts the values a specified number of times, aka the shift value, so that the key:value pairs are no longer matching.
 This works with both positive and negative shift values, shifting right and left respectively.

 Before:
 ```javascript